Skip to content

 The parsely field contains the following fields:

-• rendered, which is the rendered HTML of the metadata for the post, page, or other custom post type.
-This will be a JSON-LD <script> tag, or a set of <meta> tags, depending on the format selected in the plugin settings.
+• rendered, the rendered HTML of the metadata for the post, page, or other custom post type.
+This will be a JSON-LD <script> tag, or a set of <meta> tags, depending on the format you’ve selected in the plugin settings.
 The decoupled code can consume and use this directly, instead of building the values from the meta field values.

 // Disable rendered field output from the REST API output.